msmriyaz/jiurl_extension/README.md

-# jiurl
+# Jiurl

-jiurl is a simple browser extension that simplifies and copies Jira URLs to the clipboard.
+Jiurl is a simple browser extension that simplifies and copies Jira URLs to the clipboard.

 ## Usage
 - When the extension's button is clicked, the current URL will be processed and simplified.